 (3) The receiver has power to demand and recover all the income of which he is appointed receiver, by action or otherwise, in the name either of the mortgagor or of the mortgagee, to the full extent of the estate or interest that the mortgagor could dispose of, and to give effectual receipts accordingly for the income, and to exercise any powers that may have been delegated to him by the mortgagee pursuant to this Part.

-(4) A person paying money to the receiver shall not be concerned to inquire whether any case has happened to authorize the receiver to act.
+(4) A person paying money to the receiver shall not be concerned to inquire whether any case has happened to authorise the receiver to act.

 (5) The receiver may be removed, and a new receiver may be appointed, from time to time by the mortgagee by writing under his hand.